 Food trucks outside, live music.

-Uh, we're about to go live on the president's Facebook, and and look, this is just exciting outside.
+We're about to go live on the president's Facebook.

 There's no doubt.

-It's gonna be a party outside.
+It's going to be a party outside.

-Someone asked me how long is the tailgate going on?
+Someone asked me, how long is the tailgate going on?

-It's on 45 test.
+It's called 45 Fest.

-Uh, it's going all night.
+It's going all night.

 I mean, this is the enthusiasm.